 In research conducted at Nanjing University in China, bilingual seven-year-old children outperformed their monolingual peers on two working memory tests—one requiring them to recall and rearrange a series of numbers and the other to retrace a pattern of hops made my an animated frog on a computer screen.
 Researchers say that the best way to become proficient in a second language is to start young and practice often (Scientific American Mind, July/August, 2011).

-Kindergarten is an ideal time for children to begin to experience the advantages of Dual Language instruction, and we look forward to launching our new Dual Language Classroom at Dancing Moose this fall.
+Kindergarten is an ideal time for children to begin to experience the advantages of Dual Language instruction, and we look forward to continuing our Dual Language Classrooms at Dancing Moose this fall.